 The only method for examining system failures is not the traditional fault tree analysis.
-Fault Tree Analysis (FTA) has been extended in several ways to address the needs of various sectors and use cases.
+FTA has been extended in several ways to address the needs of various sectors and use cases.
 With the help of these extensions, features that are difficult to visualize using conventional fault trees can now be represented.
 Several notable instances include:

-- Dynamic FTA: Dynamic Fault Trees (DFT) incorporate complex behaviors and interactions of system components, going beyond conventional fault trees.
+- Dynamic FTA: Dynamic fault trees (DFTs) incorporate complex behaviors and interactions of system components, going beyond conventional fault trees.

 - Repairable Fault Trees (RFT): RFTs improve the FTA model by enabling the description of complex, interdependent system component repairs.